 How To Do

-3. Pull right elbow back, raising dumbbell toward chest.
+- Pull right elbow back, raising dumbbell toward the chest.

 19. Lateral Plank Walk

-The Lateral Plank Walk is a full-body exercise that mainly targets your core and shoulders.
+The Lateral Plank Walk is a full-body exercise mainly targeting your core and shoulders.
 Take a walk on the wild side as well, as wild as a plank can get.

 This move intensely engages your core like a classic plank, but the side-to-side motion works your arms and delts, too.
 Plus, it’ll challenge your balance and stability.